 We have our annual summer camp again at Walton Firs with lots of activities planned.

-The Cubs have a special year to celebrate 100 years of Cub Scouting there are lots of activities and events planned for this celebration, kicking off with a Cub jamboree in May.
+The Cubs have a special year to celebrate 100 years of Cub Scouting there are lots of activities and events planned for this celebration, kicking off with 7 of our Cubs attending the Cub jamboree in May.

 Please take time and read the information contained within this newsletter and note the dates.
 Further information will be available nearer the time.
 Please speak to your section leader if you have any queries.